eloylp/go-kit/README.md

 	}
 }
 ```
-Please visit code documentation for more clarification about each specific type.
+Please visit code documentation for more clarification about each specific type/helper.

 ### Contributing